crottolo/free_addons/chatgpt_bot/README.rst

 				It utilizes API calls to communicate with the OpenAI service, making it easy to set up and use.

+``You can answer: how many company in the system? how many contacts in a system? whats is today?``

 **Table of contents**